wh04m1-dev/ticket-gateway-platform/README.md

-I want to build and deploy a full-featured Ticket Gateway Platform project using the following technologies and architecture:
+### Ticket Gateway Platform project using the following technologies and architecture:

 🔧 Tech Stack: